Enhance your specialist skills as a legal professional and tackle the topical issue of World Trade Organisation (WTO) law.

-There are several ways you may be able to get help funding your studies:
+You may be able to get help funding this course via:

-- Employer sponsorship – we happily accept full and partial fee payments from sponsors
+- employer sponsorship – we accept full and partial fee payments from sponsors.

-All our students are entitled to a University of Aberdeen student card, giving you access to a range of student discounts around the city and online.
+All our students are entitled to a University of Aberdeen student card.
+This gives you access to a range of student discounts around the city and online.